Frost triumphs at Sandown on Greaneteen

 Nicholls - whose previous Tingle Creek winners include Kauto Star and Master Minded - paid tribute to Frost.

-"It has been a difficult week for Bryony, of course it has - I don't think anyone would want to be in that position, but she has handled it well," he said.
+"It has been a difficult week for Bryony, of course it has - I don't think anyone would want to be in that position, but she has handled it well," said Nicholls, enjoying his first day back on track after testing positive for Covid-19 a fortnight ago.

 "To come back and ride a Grade One winner, that says everything about her and what a professional she is, so full marks to her.